 Select your Clerk or Recorder to quickly generate the contact information for your local marriage authority.

 After you've contacted your marriage authority, you should visit our online store to purchase whatever documentation will be required.
 We typically advise ministers in Vermont to get an Ordination Package.
-While minister registration is not required in the state of Vermont, you may be asked to present proof of your ordination before your county clerk will accept any marriage you perform as having been legally solemnized; additionally, having that proof of ordination can provide a great deal of peace-of-mind for the couple you plan to marry.
-Additionally, please attempt to leave at least 3 weeks between the date of the wedding ceremony and your order, to ensure that you receive all of your materials in advance.
+Minister registration is required in the state of Vermont for ministers who are not Vermont state residents, and you may be asked to present proof of your ordination to a Probate Judge before your county clerk will accept any marriage you perform as having been legally solemnized.
+If you are an out-of-state minister planning to perform a wedding in Vermont, please reach out to the probate court for the district in which the wedding will be taking place to ask for permission.
+Additionally, having that proof of ordination can provide a great deal of peace-of-mind for the couple you plan to marry.
+Please attempt to leave at least 3 weeks between the date of the wedding ceremony and your order, to ensure that you receive all of your materials in advance.

 4 How to get Married in Vermont